jklingsporn/vertx-jooq/README.md

 - Do you use [Guice](https://github.com/google/guice) for dependency injection?

 When you made your choice, you can start to configure the code-generator.
 This can be either done programmatically or using a maven- / gradle-plugin (recommended way).
-Please check the documentation in the API of your choice how to set it up:
+Please check the documentation in the module of the API of your choice how to set it up:

 - [`vertx-jooq-classic-async`](vertx-jooq-classic-async)
 - [`vertx-jooq-classic-jdbc`](vertx-jooq-classic-jdbc)